Consistent and fast inference in compartmental models of epidemics using Poisson Approximate Likelihoods: Connections to the literature

-Finite-population, stochastic compartmental models explicitly incorporate the random dynamics of individuals in the population and so can capture a more diverse range of epidemic behaviors than ODE methods.
-Evaluating the likelihood function for model parameters in finite-population stochastic models involves marginalizing out over the set of all possible configurations of the population amongst the compartments, and the cost of this summation explodes with the number of compartments and the population size.
-This has prompted development of a variety of simulation-based inference methods based around Data Augmentation MCMC \cite{gibson1998estimating,o1999bayesian,o2010introduction,lekone2006statistical,fintzi2021linear,nguyen2021stochastic}, Approximate Bayesian Computation (ABC) \cite{toni2009approximate,mckinley2009inference} and Sequential Monte Carlo (SMC) \cite{andrieu2010particle,ionides2011iterated,dukic2012tracking,koepke2016predictive,ju2021sequential}.
-An attractive feature of the latter two families of methods is that the only way in which the model enters the computational machinery is through simulation: if one can simulate from the model and in the case of ABC quantify the discrepancy between simulated and real data, or in the case of SMC evaluate the likelihood function for an observation model, then in principle, one can apply these methods.
-However the computational work involved in these simulations usually scales up with both the number of compartments and the population size, making these techniques very computationally intensive in general.
-Moreover there are usually choices to be made concerning algorithm tuning parameters such as the choice of summary statistics and the number of partticles, which can complicate the use of ABC and SMC.
+Evaluating the likelihood function for finite-population, stochastic compartmental models involves marginalizing out over the set of all possible configurations of the population amongst the compartments.
+The cost of this summation explodes with the number of compartments and the population size.
+This has prompted the development of a variety of simulation-based inference methods: Data Augmentation MCMC \citep{gibson1998estimating,o1999bayesian,o2010introduction,lekone2006statistical,fintzi2021linear,nguyen2021stochastic}, Approximate Bayesian Computation (ABC) \citep{toni2009approximate,mckinley2009inference} and Sequential Monte Carlo (SMC) \citep{andrieu2010particle,ionides2011iterated,dukic2012tracking,koepke2016predictive,ju2021sequential}.
+If one can simulate from the model, then in principle, one can apply the ABC and SMC methods.
+However, in practice there are usually algorithmic parameters to tune and the computational cost of the simulation usually scales up with both the number of compartments and population size, making these techniques very computationally intensive in general.

-A functional central limit theorem associated with \eqref{eq:kurtz_lln} due to \cite{kurtz1971limit} gives rise to a form of SDE approximation to finite-population continuous time stochastic models, known as the Linear Noise Approximation (LNA), see e.g., \cite{fearnhead2014inference,komorowski2009bayesian} for practical details in various contexts.
-The LNA SDE has a multivariate Gaussian transition density which if combined with a suitable Gaussian observation model allows disease states to be marginalized out in closed form.
-The approximate likelihood function which thus arises may be used for inference directly, or as a surrogate for the exact likelihood function if a suitable correction can be applied, e.g. using Delayed Acceptance MCMC \cite{golightly2015delayed}.